dobrou/CsvLINQPadDriver/README.md

 - CSV Separator - character used to separate columns in files.
 Can be `,`,`\t`, etc. If empty, separator is auto-detected.
 - Detect relations - if checked, driver will try to detect and generate relations between files.
 - Hide relations from .Dump() - if checked - LINQPad will not show relations content in .Dump().
 This prevents loading too many data.
+- Cache CSV data in memory
+  - if checked - parsed rows from file are cached in memory.
+This cache survives multiple query runs, even when query is changed.
+Cache is cleared as soon as LINQPad clears Application Domain of query.
+  - if unchecked - disable cache.
+Multiple enumerations of file content results in multiple reads and parsing of file.
+Can be significantly slower for complex queries.
+Significantly reduces memory usage.
+Useful when reading very large files.
 - Ignore files with invalid format - files with strange content not similar to CSV format will be ignored.
 - Debug info - additional debug information will be available.
 For example generated Data Context source.
 - Remember this connection - if checked, connection info will be saved and available after LINQPad restart.